Diego Vergara

-Diego Gerard Vergara Bernales (born 4 August 2002) is a Chilean footballer who plays as a midfielder for Brujas de Salamanca in the Segunda División Profesional de Chile.
+Diego Gerard Vergara Bernales (born 4 August 2002) is a Chilean footballer who plays as a midfielder for Provincial Osorno in the Segunda División Profesional de Chile.

 Career

 Despite being on the professional squad of Coquimbo Unido since 2019 season, he made his professional debut against Universidad Católica on 5 September 2020.

+In February 2026, Vergara joined Provincial Osorno from Brujas de Salamanca.